toluwalojurotimiayeni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A a file that contains the password for the crackme2 executable
+A functio that locates a substring